uafgeotools/mtuq/docs/user_guide/06/customizing_figures.rst

 Time shift and amplitude ratio figures
 ---------------------------------------

-To plot how time shifts, amplitude ratios, or other `trace attributes <https://uafgeotools.github.io/mtuq/user_guide/06/trace_attributes.html>`_ vary geographically, we can pass the output of `collect_attributes <https://uafgeotools.github.io/mtuq/library/generated/mtuq.Misfit.collect_attributes.html#mtuq.Misfit.collect_attributes>`_ to a plotting function as follows:
+To plot how time shifts, amplitude ratios, or other `trace attributes <https://uafgeotools.github.io/mtuq/user_guide/06/trace_attributes.html>`_ vary geographically, we can pass the output of the misfit function's `collect_attributes <https://uafgeotools.github.io/mtuq/library/generated/mtuq.Misfit.collect_attributes.html#mtuq.Misfit.collect_attributes>`_ method to a plotting function as follows:

 .. code::